leucos/ansible-haproxy-multi/README.md

 Tags
 ----

-  - haproxy: whole role
+  - `haproxy` for the whole role
-  - haproxy: config for the config files part
+  - `haproxy:config` for the config files part

 Dependencies
 ------------